scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 To achieve that, follow this pattern:
  * make the constructor `private`
- * define `private` `unapply` function in the companion object (note that by doing that the case class looses the ability to be used in a pattern match)
+ * define a private `unapply` function in the companion object (note that by doing that the case class loses the ability to be used in a pattern match)
  * define `withXXX` methods on the case class that create a new instance with the respective field changed
  * define custom `apply` factory method(s) in the companion object (these can use the private constructor)